-BATHROOM SINK, SHOWER, & ACCESSORIES
+BATHROOM SINK, SHOWER, & ACCESSORIES:

-The motorhome is equipped with a fiberglass shower surround (Figure 14-45) and sink (Figure 14-54).
+The motorhome is equipped with a fiberglass shower (Figure 14-6) and bathroom sinks (Figure 14-5).
 Use appropriate cleaning or mild cleaning supplies to avoid scratching its surface.
 The typical bathroom accessories include a towel bar and a toilet paper holder.